DU3RI/youtube-members-only-hider/README.md

    - Extract the ZIP file to a folder on your computer

 2. **Install in Firefox:**
-   - Open Firefox and navigate to `about:debugging`
+   - Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
    - Click "This Firefox" in the sidebar
    - Click "Load Temporary Add-on"
    - Navigate to the extracted folder and select the `manifest.json` file